Poland-Belarus border: Repatriated Iraqi migrants arrive home | DW | 18.11.2021

 Belarusian state media also said Thursday that Belarus' forces had cleared the two main encampments at the border with Poland.
 A Polish border guard spokesperson told Reuters news agency that the two camps in Bruzgi, near Poland's border, had indeed been emptied.
 But officials in both governments have yet to confirm the reports.

-Thousands of migrants are currently stranded near the frontier between the two countries waiting to enter the European Union.

-Most of them are from Iraq, Syria, Afghanistan and Yemen.
+Most of the stranded migrants are from Iraq, Syria, Afghanistan and Yemen.
 They're fleeing conflict or despair at home and want to reach Germany or other Western European nations for a better life.

 But with Poland blocking their entry and EU leaders attempting to cut routes of travel, they have been stuck at the border and are facing dire conditions, with limited food, water and medical supplies and plummeting temperatures at night.